This occupational therapist (OT) guide is a useful summary of best practice for occupational therapists working with people with Parkinson's.

 - End of life

-Produced by the Royal College of Occupational Therapists and endorsed by the UK Parkinson's Excellence Network, the guidance includes practical examples of interventions to enable occupational therapists to apply new and existing treatments in their day-to-day practice.
+Produced by the Royal College of Occupational Therapists and endorsed by the Parkinson's Excellence Network, the guidance includes practical examples of interventions to enable occupational therapists to apply new and existing treatments in their day-to-day practice.

 In 2018, the guide was updated to reflect the rapid growth in the evidence base across a broad range of treatments for Parkinson's, including evaluation of the impact of occupational therapy.

 The best practice guidance aims to:

 - place the person with Parkinson's and their family at the centre of all occupational therapy interventions